 Standard of care for Marfan’s syndrome

 Personalised external aortic root support (PEARS) surgery has been developed as an alternative surgical method to prevent dilatation of the aortic root in Marfan patients.
-It involves surgical implantation of an individualised mesh support around the aortic root and the ascending aorta.
+It involves surgical implanting individualised mesh support around the aortic root and the ascending aorta.
 With 3-dimensional printing utilising the imaging data, a plastic model of the aortic root unique to each patient is produced.
 This plastic model is then used as a form upon which the mesh is produced, which fits perfectly to each individual patient’s aortic root shape.